 (Of course, naysayers would say it is not innocuous, but really, something like whether it’s best to choose sand or straw for your coop is an innocuous choice in the grand scheme of things – let’s face it), and it’s really interesting that as a society we decided to assign a moral value to whether or not someone agrees with our individual choices.

-So, going into this discussion of the best bedding for a chicken coop, we aren’t assigning moral values to whether you choose to use sand, shavings, straw, or whatever.
+So, going into this discussion of the best chicken coop bedding, we aren’t assigning moral values to whether you choose to use sand, shavings, straw, or whatever.
 You’re not a good person if you pick one, and a bad person if you pick another.

 In this article, we are going to discuss the 5 best chicken coop bedding choices, but the best takeaway I can offer is no matter what bedding you choose, if you do not clean your chicken coop regularly, it’s useless.